A robust methodology for long-term sustainability evaluation of Machine Learning models: Introduction

 \section{Introduction}

+One of the main effects of the increasing use of Artificial Intelligence (AI) and Machine Learning (ML)-based systems on everyday life is the computational cost and environmental impact they entail given their high-intensity energy use \cite{dingsong2025tracking,oecd2022measuring,ecb2025increasing}; recent research has estimated the current ``power hunger'' of AI models in datacenters accounts for half of their total global demand, equivalent to double the yearly energy use of the Netherlands \cite{guardian2025ai_datacentre_power}.

-Among the many desirable properties of Artificial Intelligence systems, sustainability and efficiency have become increasingly important in the context of worsening climate change, massive water use in data centres, and the need for simpler, faster models in IoT settings.
-Consequently, there have been not few attempts to both promote and regulate the sustainability of Machine Learning models; the EU's AI Act indicates that the sustainability of AI -- in terms of its environmental and social footprint--should be considered when developing and deploying AI pipelines \cite{AI_Act}, and manifests like that of UNESCO highlight sustainability as one of the core principles of the broader Responsible AI paradigm \cite{UNESCO_AI_Recommendation_2021}.
+Among the many desirable properties of AI systems, sustainability and efficiency have become increasingly important; this is not only because of the global context of a warming climate, water scarcity and energy supply difficulties, but also due to the need for simpler, more efficient models in resource-constrained settings, like IoT or local embedded models \cite{schizas2022tinymllowpower}.
+Both academic and non-academic actors have progressively realized this need, and encouraged researchers, companies and practitioners to promote ML sustainability.
+Recent scholarly literature has brought the eye into the environmental cost of AI research and development \cite{agarwal2025hidden_ai_race,UNESCO_AI_Recommendation_2021,singh2024survey_sustainability_llms}, and corporate and public initiatives to foster ``Green AI'' have begun to emerge \cite{ai_ei_principles2025,microsoft_responsible_ai_standard2025}.

+Perhaps most crucially, there have been attempts on official, government-level regulating the sustainability of AI as a core ``ethical property'': the EU AI Act directs that the sustainability of AI (in terms of its environmental and social footprint) should be considered when developing and deploying AI pipelines \cite{AI_Act}; the proposal of the ``AI Environmental Impacts Act'' in the US would require the study of AI’s environmental impacts, including potential increases in energy consumption from computation, data centers, and infrastructure \cite{us_ai_environmental_impacts_act2024}.

-However, this seemingly consensual agreement on the importance of sustainability and efficiency for real-world AI systems and the social and regulatory efforts heavily contrasts with the practical applicability of such regulations; without looking further, the AI Act itself defines the requirement for sustainability, but does not indicate what metrics and evaluation pipelines should be considered for a robust, reliable, and practically relevant assessment of the environmental impact of a model.
+However, this consensual agreement on the importance of sustainability and efficiency for real-world AI systems and the social and regulatory efforts heavily contrasts with the practical applicability of such regulations; without looking further, the AI Act itself defines sustainability as a need, but does not indicate what measurement protocols, lifecycle frameworks, reporting methodology or carbon accounting standards should be considered \cite{AI_Act}; these should be certainly necessary considerations to ensure a robust, reliable and practical assessment of AI models' environmental impact in actual, long-term operation.